Student suicides: Parents seek law change to prevent deaths

 "This is every parent's worst nightmare.
 It is the most horrendous thing that can ever happen, so I'm really hoping that we're going to get a lot of support for it."

-On Thursday the University of Bristol announced it was seeking permission from the High Court to appeal the judgment in Natasha's case.
+On Thursday the University of Bristol announced it was seeking permission from the High Court to appeal the judgement in Natasha's case.

 It explained this was because it was "seeking absolute clarity for the higher education sector around the application of the Equality Act".